When the Parliament of India shed tears.

-My inspiration passed away on 16th August 2018, just the day after 72nd Independence Day of India.
-He freed himself away from this mortal life to reach into the eternity.
+On 16th August 2018, just the day after 72nd Independence Day of India, he freed himself away from this mortal life to reach into the eternity.
 It is an end of an epoch, “Yugant” as it is said Shri Atal Bihari Vajpayee.

 It often happens in life that, you come across icons which instantly connect with you.
 I don’t exactly remember what the moment was? but I have always found that connect with one of India’s greatest leader Atal Bihari Vajpayee.
 If in the world there is one leader in whom I believed completely that was him.
 I have never met him, nor have I attended his rally’s, I am quite young, and he was already in 70’s while I was in early teens.
 But I have read him.
 I have read him through his politics, I have read him through his poetry and I have read him through his great oratorical art, his speeches!
 I have read him through his vision of India.

 While writing about him on his sad demise, I am at loss of words not only that, but I am at a complete loss.
 There was something about his charisma that attracted me, and millions of people who belong to my age, the age before me and the age before that.
 No matter how many times I listened to his speeches I wanted more, I reiterated them but never got bored.

 He was a statesman par excellence, one who truly believed in and personified the democratic parliamentary system.
 A visionary who understood things not only from one side but from every corner.
 India entered the 21st century under his leadership and no other leader would have fitted to the role of carrying India into this advanced century.
 Every progress that India is making today is built on the foundation laid by him.
 Whether it be a ‘Golden Quadrilateral’, ‘India’s nuclear advances’, ‘Telecom revolution’ or world recognizing India’s importance on an International platform.